ariyapour/terminal_webcam/README.md

 ## Description

-Terminal webcam is an webcam application for terminal.
+Webcam for terminal.
 It resizes the input image from webcam and draws the pixelated image in the terminal.

 ## Getting Started